GlobalMikiDev/GlobalMikiDev/README.md

 This is "PrettyGaeul" I am programming as a hobby.

-My favorite animals: Wolf,Cat 🐺🐱
+My favorite animals: Wolf,Cat 🐺 🐱

+My Country: USA, Korea (Mixed Blood) 🇺🇸 🇰🇷

 Fan games are what I make when I want to make them.
 We do not outsource fan game development.